yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

 This change fixed the slow audio in titles such as `ARK`, `Bulletstorm`, and `Megademension Neptunia VII`, while also — on top of improving the quality — it solved the audio softlocks in `Donkey Kong Country: Tropical Freeze` and `Xenoblade Chronicles 2`.

 {{< single-title-imgs
-    "Better audio, and stable gameplay!
+    "Better audio and stable gameplay!
 (Xenoblade Chronicles 2 & Donkey Kong Country: Tropical Freeze)" "./xc2.png"
     "./dktf.png"
     >}}

 ## Graphical improvements

-Let’s start with something nice, `Unlimited FPS`.
+Let’s start with something nice, `Unlimited FPS`!
-[Epicboy](https://github.com/ameerj) implemented a toggle that [allows the rendering service nvflinger to disable the buffer swap interval limit,](https://github.com/yuzu-emu/yuzu/pull/6475) allowing the GPU to process frames as soon as they are available, resulting in no FPS limit on games that allow this behaviour.
+[Epicboy](https://github.com/ameerj) implemented a toggle that [allows the rendering service, nvflinger, to disable the buffer swap interval limit,](https://github.com/yuzu-emu/yuzu/pull/6475) allowing the GPU to process frames as soon as they are available, resulting in no FPS limit on games that allow this behaviour.

 {{< imgs
-	"./unlimitedfps.png| Beat me!"
+	"./unlimitedfps.png| Beat my framerate!"
   >}}

-A default hotkey for toggling the FPS limit was added too, by pressing `Ctrl + U` during gameplay.
+A default hotkey for toggling the FPS limit was also added, say hello to `Ctrl + U`!
-For the best results, `Vertical Synchronization` or vSync should be disabled on the GPU driver control panel, else the games will be limited by the refresh rate of the monitor.
+For the best results, `Vertical Synchronization` (or vSync) should be disabled in the GPU driver control panel, otherwise games will be constrained by the refresh rate of the monitor.
 Keep in mind, not all games like the setting, some will ignore it, some will not behave well (running faster for example), and some will outright break.
 Case-by-case user testing applies.

 Some examples of games that have full dynamic FPS support are:

-- `Hollow Knight`.
+- `Hollow Knight`
-- `DRAGON QUEST BUILDERS 2`.
+- `DRAGON QUEST BUILDERS 2`
-- `Dragon Quest XI S: Echoes of an Elusive Age - Definitive Edition`.
+- `Dragon Quest XI S: Echoes of an Elusive Age - Definitive Edition`
-- `WORLD OF FINAL FANTASY MAXIMA`.
+- `WORLD OF FINAL FANTASY MAXIMA`
-- `FINAL FANTASY XV POCKET EDITION HD`.
+- `FINAL FANTASY XV POCKET EDITION HD`
-- `Hungry Shark® World`.
+- `Hungry Shark® World`
-- `MONSTER HUNTER STORIES 2: WINGS OF RUIN`.
+- `MONSTER HUNTER STORIES 2: WINGS OF RUIN`
-- `NEO: The World Ends with You` demo.
+- `NEO: The World Ends with You` demo
-- `MISTOVER`.
+- `MISTOVER`
-- `Crash™ Team Racing Nitro-Fueled`.
+- `Crash™ Team Racing Nitro-Fueled`
-- `Crash Bandicoot™ N. Sane Trilogy`.
+- `Crash Bandicoot™ N. Sane Trilogy`
-- ...and many more.
+- ...and many more

-ASTC texture decoding is a complex topic on emulation, as no desktop graphics card has the required hardware support needed to process these heavily compressed textures.
+ASTC texture decoding is a complex topic when it comes to emulation, as no desktop graphics card has the required hardware support needed to process these heavily compressed textures.
 The only exception is Intel with their integrated HD Graphics and UHD Graphics series.

 [In the past,](https://yuzu-emu.org/entry/yuzu-progress-report-feb-2021/) epicboy implemented a way to accelerate ASTC texture decoding via the use of `Compute Shaders`, improving decoding performance considerably thanks to taking advantage of the great computing power of modern GPUs.

-The issue is that in some games, for example `Astral Chain`, a synchronization issue caused yuzu to try to access a texture before its decoding was finished, resulting in driver panics and application crashes.
+The issue is that in some games, `Astral Chain` for example, a synchronization issue caused yuzu to try to access a texture before its decoding was finished, resulting in driver panics and application crashes.
 [Implementing various optimizations and enhancements to the GPU accelerated decoder](https://github.com/yuzu-emu/yuzu/pull/6496) solved those crashes, even on a simple GT
 730, a card 41.5x times weaker than an RTX 2080 SUPER in compute performance.

-After Project Hades is finished, there are plans to implement performance optimizations on the ASTC GPU accelerated decoder.
+Now that [Project Hades](https://yuzu-emu.org/entry/yuzu-hades/) is finished, there are plans to implement performance optimizations on the ASTC GPU accelerated decoder.

-Previous to this work, [a toggle to disable the GPU accelerated decoder](https://github.com/yuzu-emu/yuzu/pull/6464) was added for debugging purposes.
+Prior to this work, [a toggle to disable the GPU accelerated decoder](https://github.com/yuzu-emu/yuzu/pull/6464) was added for debugging purposes.
 It’s no longer needed, but if anyone is curious about how much of a difference decoding with the CPU makes, the option is in `Emulation > Configure… > Graphics >
 Accelerate ASTC texture decoding`.

-By [avoid creating image views for blits for different bytes per block, ](https://github.com/yuzu-emu/yuzu/pull/6469) Rodrigo solved crashes experienced by Unreal Engine 4 games on Vulkan.
+By [avoiding creating image views for blits for different bytes per block, ](https://github.com/yuzu-emu/yuzu/pull/6469) Rodrigo solved crashes experienced with Unreal Engine 4 games on Vulkan.

-Speaking about blits, [vonchenplus](https://github.com/vonchenplus) found out our previous way of handling out of bounds texture blits wasn’t accurate enough, causing rendering glitches in games like `DRAGON QUEST III The Seeds of Salvation`.
+Speaking of blits, [vonchenplus](https://github.com/vonchenplus) found that our previous way of handling out of bounds texture blits wasn’t accurate enough, causing rendering glitches in games like `DRAGON QUEST III The Seeds of Salvation`.
 [Adding an offset to the source texture address](https://github.com/yuzu-emu/yuzu/pull/6531) puts this bug to rest.